Mitsubishi Chariot: Second generation (1991)

-April 25, 1996 to August 27, 1997.
+In September 1994, the Chariot received a minor facelift.
+At the same time, the 2.0-liter turbodiesel gained an intercooler and power increased from 88 to 94 PS as a result.

 From 1992, a single GLX model was assembled in New Zealand, with manual or automatic transmissions, at Mitsubishi's Porirua plant.
 Whilst the vehicle was sold in many countries under a variety of names, not all markets received the full range of models.
-For example, Australia received only front-wheel-drive models powered by the 2.4L 4G64 engine.
+For example, Australia received only front-wheel-drive models powered by the 2.4-liter 4G64 engine.
+It was called the Mitsubishi Nimbus (UF) in Australia.

+It was sold in the Philippines as the "Space Wagon MPV" in 1992.
+Earlier models are powered by Mitsubishi's 4G93 1.8-liter, carbureted inline-four engine paired to a standard 5-speed manual transmission.
+The facelifted models have been updated to the fuel-injected version of that engine, and a 4-speed automatic transmission became optional.
+They also had revised front ends with new headlights and grille, as well as a new wheel design, third brake light and two-tone color combinations.
+By 1999, Mitsubishi dropped the Space Wagon from the lineup in the Philippines without a direct replacement.

+Santamo

-In Korea, Hyundai Precision Industry Co., Ltd. built a re-badged version of the second generation Mitsubishi Chariot at its Ulsan Yeompo-dong Plant between 1996 and 2002 and called it the Hyundai Santamo and Galloper Santamo.
+In Korea, Hyundai Precision Industry Co., Ltd. built a rebadged version of the second generation Mitsubishi Chariot at its Ulsan Yeompo-dong Plant between 1996 and 2002 and called it the Hyundai Santamo and Galloper Santamo.
 According to the corresponding article on Korean Wikipedia, the Hyundai Santamo name was an acronym, meaning "SAfety aNd TAlented MOtor".

-It was sold at the Philippines as the "Space Wagon MPV" in 1992.
-Earlier models are powered by Mitsubishi's 1.8L carburated inline-four engine paired to a standard 5-speed manual transmission while later models are powered by Mitsubishi's 1.8L 4G69 four-cylinder engine with electronic fuel injection paired to a 4-speed automatic transmission.
-By 1999, Mitsubishi dropped the Space Wagon to the lineup without a direct replacement.